 If you are thinking about traveling to Playa del Carmen in the near future, we found some great deals that could save you a lot of money in both flights and your hotel.
 Check out the following promos:

 Playa del Carmen hotels have already implemented the official sanitary protocols.
-Certified hotels will resume labors on June 1st, and will start receiving guests from June 8th and onwards.
-Some of the measures implemented include reducing capacity to 50% to ensure social distancing, cleaning protocols, and more.
-You can see your Playa del Carmen hotel's reopening date in the list below:
+Certified hotels are already open and welcoming guests.
+Some of the measures implemented include reducing capacity to ensure social distancing, cleaning protocols, and more.
+You can see your Playa del Carmen hotel's information in the list below:

 Ferries will continue to operate in Playa del Carmen, but due to the COVID-19 sanitary measures have been implemented aboard, and itineraries have also been changed.
-For the meantime, both ferry companies will alternate operations; Winjet will operate all the odd days of May (5, 7, 9, and so on), while Ultramar will function the even days of May (2, 4, 6, and so on).
+For the meantime, both ferry companies will alternate operations; Wijnet will service the even days of July (2, 4, 6, and so on), and Ultramar the odd days of July (1, 3, 5, and so on).
 Here are the schedules for each company:

 Playa del Carmen